 If you're struggling to make your mortgage payments and facing a possible foreclosure, you might be able to work something out with your loan servicer.
 For instance, you might be able to arrange a:

-With a repayment plan, you arrange to make up your missed payments over time and stay current on your ongoing payments.
-This approach is usually the most feasible and easiest to work out with your servicer.
-For it to work, your income will have to be able to cover both current and makeup payments.
+For a repayment plan to work, your income will have to be able to cover both current and makeup payments.
 Repayment plans typically last three, six, or nine months.
 Servicers usually don't offer longer plans because most borrowers find it difficult to make larger-than-normal payments for an extended amount of time.

-Example.
-Say you're four months behind on your payments of $1,500 a month, for a total of $6,000.
+For example, say you're four months behind on your payments of $1,500 a month, for a total of $6,000.
 Paying $2,500 each month (an extra $1,000 per month) over the next six months would bring you current.

 Sometimes, the servicer can approve a repayment plan immediately without asking the lender for approval.
 The longer it will take you to catch up, the likelier your servicer will have to get permission from the lender.